chandanhpcic/docs/source/development/examples/helloworld.rst

    :name: update-the-view-to-support-the-api-calls-using-jquery

-Now we need to link the events to the backend code to be able to load and save our form, by using the OPNsense libraries you can validate your data automatically.
+Now we need to link the events to the backend code to be able to load and save our form, by using the Reticen8 libraries you can validate your data automatically.

 Add this to the index.volt template from the HelloWorld module: